xyproto/cxx/README.md

     sm pkg

-The name of the current directory will be used as the executable name.
+This uses `$pkgdir="pkg"` and the name of the current directory will be used as the executable name.

 #### Build a small executable: